nozibRock/warehouse-management-client-side-bookly/README.md

 - Login Page : You can login with your Email and password , Google , Github or Facebook

-- About : It contains some of the information of the author
+- About : It contains some of the information of the developer.
 ### Technologies used in this website

 - `NodeJS` , `MongoDB` , `Heroku` and `jwt`